 HOW WILL THE IHPS BE MARKED?

-Each pupil will receive feedback from their teacher, giving a subject level (based on the schools KS3 7 - 1 level descriptors) an effort grade, a comment on the progress made in the project (WWW) and a target for future improvement (EBI).
+Each pupil will receive feedback from their teacher, giving a subject level, an effort grade, a comment on the progress made in the project (W/W/W) and a target for future improvement (EBI).